PDFTron is now Apryse. Same great products, new name.

 This React-to-PDF method works via a Node service and headless Chrome, and uses HTML templates.
 (Puppeteer and Babel-node are its dependencies.)

-You are required to integrate a server component in order to handle the conversion.
-And if you’re fine with that, then you’re good to go.
+You must integrate a server component in order to handle the conversion.
+If you’re fine with that, then you’re good to go.

-Text and other content is not rendered via canvas as static images.
-As a result, React to PDF has advantages over html2pdf:
+Text and other content is not rendered via canvas as static images, meaning React to PDF has advantages over html2pdf:

 • Your files are more compact